bitwalker/exrm/README.md

 had never been run.
 This is a destructive operation, as you can't get your releases back unless they were source-controlled, so exrm will ask you for confirmation before proceeding with the cleanup.

-## Common Issues

-I'm starting this list to begin collating the various caveats around building releases.
-As soon as I feel like I have a firm grasp of all the edge cases, I'll formalize this in a better format perhaps as a "Preparing for Release" document.

-- Ensure all dependencies for your application are defined in the `:applications` block of your `mix.exs` file.
-This is how the build process knows that those dependencies need to be bundled in to the release. **This includes dependencies of your dependencies, if they were not properly configured**.
-For instance, if you depend on `mongoex`, and `mongoex` depends on `erlang-mongodb`, but `mongoex` doesn't have `erlang-mongodb` in it's applications section, your app will fail in it's release form, because `erlang-mongodb` won't be loaded.
-- If you are running into issues with your dependencies missing their dependencies, it's likely that the author did not put the dependencies in the `:application` block of *their* `mix.exs`.
-You may have to fork, or issue a pull request in order to resolve this issue.
-Alternatively, if you know what the dependency is, you can put it in your own `mix.exs`, and the release process will ensure that it is loaded with everything else.

-If you run into problems, this is still early in the project's development, so please create an issue, and I'll address ASAP.

 ## Deployment